MarkosKon/theme-playground/packages/source-sans-subsets/README.md

 ### Weights

 Subsets are available for Regular, Italic, Bold, and BoldItalic.
 I may add more in the future.
+The variable font files have all the weights.

 ## Usage with Gatsby